AstroMined/debtonator/docs/active_context.md

     - Use dependency injection for related repositories
     - Register all fixture files in conftest.py
     - Maintain consistent formatting across all fixture files

+12. **Schema Validation Patterns**
+    - Separate field validation from model validation for better control flow
+    - Use field validators for format and basic constraints
+    - Use model validators for cross-field validation and business rules
+    - Implement proper validation flow with field validators running first
+    - Handle implicit field values in model validators
+    - Add clear error messages for validation failures
+    - Document validation behavior in docstrings
+    - Test both field and model validation scenarios